 If you have not accessed your Gmail account for approximately 9 months, it has been deleted from the Gmail server.
 Deleted accounts and the data stored within are impossible to recover.
 Unfortunately, if this is the case for you, you must create a new account, taking care to note your password and security questions in a safe place.

-Google couldn't verify this account belongs to you
+What to do if Google couldn't verify this account belongs to you?

 If you are seeing the message: “Google couldn't verify this account belongs to you” this is because the account recovery information that you have provided in order to prove account ownership is insufficient according to Google.
 To make sure that you are giving as much possible information as possible follow these steps: